Your Fall To-Do List: Cleanup & Maintenance for Commercial Properties

 While you’re at it, make sure all gutters and downspouts are in good condition and secured properly.
 If they aren’t, have repairs made before winter hits.
 Making sure your gutters are in good shape and securely attached will help prevent them from blowing around and suffering further damage in winter storms.

-3. Lighting and Safety
+3. Inspect Lighting and Safety Systems

 Inspect your lighting on a regular basis, replacing lamps and repairing damage as needed.
 While you’re at it, dust lamps and clean lens surfaces to enhance lighting performance.
 Luminaires that have transformers, control gear, or accessories like glare baffles or color filters should be thoroughly checked as well.

-And if you have automatic timers for your lights, adjust the timing to line up with changing daylight hours.
+If you have automatic timers for your lights, adjust the timing to line up with changing daylight hours.

-4. Backup Generators and Electrical Circuits
+4. Test Backup Generators and Inspect Electrical Circuits

 Whenever inclement weather hits, power outages are inevitable.
 In the event of an outage, it’s vital that your tenants are able to continue with their day-to-day business.